Documentation

 crate.update(defaultState);

-// ✅ Instead, let's pass a copy of the object:
+// ✅ Instead, let's tell crate to copy this object.

 Type